 QUALITY OF RESEARCH

-The Center is at the top position of the ANVUR evaluation classification (National Agency for the Evaluation of the University and Research Systems) presented in the evaluation report on the quality of research in Italy (vQr) for 2004-2010.
-The evaluation – which considered criteria of relevance, originality and degree of internationalization – involved 133 research bodies in 14 Scientific and Disciplinary Sectors defined by the National University Council; specifically included in the report are 95 Universities, 12 research bodies under the vigilance of the Italian Ministry of Education, University and Research (MIUR) and 26 research bodies and consortia which took part in this initiative.
+The Center is at the top position of the ANVUR evaluation classification (National Agency for the Evaluation of the University and Research Systems) presented in the evaluation report on the quality of research in Italy (vQr) for 2011-2014.
+The report provides an evaluation of the universities and research centers, allowing a comparison between the quality of national research and the quality of the major European countries and all over the world.

 POSITION IN INTERNATIONAL RESEARCH AREAS

-In the “Global Go To Think Tank Report 2012” published by the University of Pennsylvania, CMCC was ranked 75th in the Top100 of non-American institutions and 130th in the world.
-This result is an important acknowledgement of CMCC’s active role in supporting national and international policymakers.
+In the “Global Go To Think Tank Report 2016” published by the University of Pennsylvania, CMCC was in the Top 100 of non-American institutions.
+This result is an important acknowledgment of CMCC’s active role in supporting national and international policymakers.